 politics behind the debate over preserving Earth’s last truly wild

-Reviews & Awards"Highly Recommended.
+Reviews and Festivals"Highly Recommended.
 The documentary is beautifully filmed, with stunning images of wildlife and glaciers.
 Those images contrast starkly with the tale of rapacious exploitation – ground zero for the unseen consequences of the world’s insatiable appetite for fish.
 The Ross Sea debates in this documentary provide an excellent window into the current state of environmental science and politics."

 – Educational Media Reviews Online